César Cui

 César Antonovich Cui (Цезарь Антонович Кюи; (Note: The BGN/PCGN transliteration of Russian is used for his name here.
 ALA-LC system: T͡sezarʹ Antonovich Ki͡ui, ISO 9 system: Cezarʹ Antonovič Kûi.
 Caesar Antonii filius Cui.) /ru/; Cesarius Benjaminus Cui; – 26 March 1918) was a Russian composer and music critic, member of the Belyayev circle and The Five – a group of composers gathered by the idea of creating a specifically Russian type of music.
-As an officer of the Imperial Russian Army, he rose to the rank of Engineer-General (equivalent to full General), taught fortifications in Russian military academies and wrote a number of monographs on the subject.
+As an officer of the Imperial Russian Army, he rose to the rank of engineer-general (equivalent to full general), taught fortifications in Russian military academies and wrote a number of monographs on the subject.

 Biography

 Upbringing and career

-Cesarius-Benjaminus Cui was born in Wilno, Vilna Governorate of the Russian Empire (now Vilnius, Lithuania) into a Catholic family of French and Polish–Lithuanian descent, the youngest of five children.
+Cesarius-Benjaminus Cui was born in Vilna in the Russian Empire (present-day Vilnius, Lithuania) into a Catholic family of French and Polish–Lithuanian descent, the youngest of five children.
 The original French spelling of his surname was "Queuille."
-His French father, Antoine (Anton Leonardovich) Cui, entered Russia with Napoleon's army; in 1812, he was injured during the battle near Smolensk and (following the defeat) would settle in Vilnius.
+His French father, Antoine (Anton Leonardovich) Cui, entered Russia with Napoleon's army; in 1812, he was injured during the battle near Smolensk and (following the defeat) would settle in Vilna.
 He married local noblewoman Julia Gucewicz; some sources indicate that her father was the Lithuanian architect Laurynas Gucevičius.

 The young César grew up learning French, Polish, Russian and Lithuanian.
-As a secondary school (gymnasium) student in Wilno, he took music lessons with Stanisław Moniuszko in 1850.
+As a secondary school (gymnasium) student in Vilan, he took music lessons with Stanisław Moniuszko in 1850.
 Later that year, before completing his gymnasium education, Cui was sent to Saint Petersburg to prepare to enter the Chief Engineering School, which he did the following year at age 16.
 In 1855, he graduated from the academy; following advanced studies at the Nikolaevsky Engineering Academy (now Military Engineering-Technical University), he began his military career in 1857 as an instructor in fortifications.
 His students over the decades included several members of the Imperial family, most notably Nicholas II.
 Cui eventually ended up teaching at three of the military academies in Saint Petersburg.
 Cui's study of fortifications gained from a frontline assignment during the Russo-Turkish War of 1877–1878 proved important to his career.
 As an expert on military fortifications, Cui eventually attained the academic rank of professor in 1880 and the military rank of general in 1906.
 His writings on fortifications included textbooks that were widely used, in several successive editions (see bibliography below).